Trusted WordPress tutorials, when you need them most.

 First, you need to install and activate the Multicollab plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to edit an existing WordPress post or page or create a new one.
+Once the plugin has been activated, you will need to edit an existing WordPress post or page or create a new post.

 On the post edit screen, select any text that you want to highlight for your team members and click on the ‘Comment’ button in the toolbar.

-This will bring up a popup where you can leave a comment for other team members to view.
+This opens a popup window where you can leave a comment for other team members to view.

 Simply type in the field and click the ‘Comment’ button when you are done.